What is New Hampshire famous for

 Skiing, mountains, and alpine huts

 With 505 kilometers of slopes and 127 ski lifts, New Hampshire is one of the most popular states for skiing on the eastern coast.
-The white mountains of New Hampshire have some of the highest peaks in the northeastern USA, which, together with the northern latitude, guarantees cold weather and a lot of natural snow.
+The White Mountains of New Hampshire have some of the highest peaks in the northeastern USA, which, together with their northern latitude, guarantee cold weather and abundant natural snow.

 Most of New Hampshire’s big ski resorts are conveniently located close to each other, so it is easy to try different mountains with different characteristics in one trip.
-Mount Washington Valley, for example, has a few resorts close by, and the town of North Conway became one of the most famous places in skiing and a tourist attraction on its own, with plenty of activities, parties, and shopping opportunities.
+Mount Washington Valley, for example, has several resorts nearby, and the town of North Conway has become one of the most famous skiing destinations and a tourist attraction in its own right, offering a variety of activities, events, and shopping opportunities.

 Hiking, huts, and outdoor activities

-The White Mountains are among America’s most loved and popular areas for hiking.
-The world-famous Appalachian trail crosses a vast area of New Hampshire’s wilderness, going over the highest peak in the Northeast USA, Mt.
+The White Mountains are among America’s most beloved and popular hiking destinations.
+The world-famous Appalachian Trail traverses a vast area of New Hampshire’s wilderness, including the highest peak in the Northeastern United States, Mt.
 Washington.
 The alpine huts of the Appalachian Mountain Club (AMC) along the trail are legendary.
 They are spaced one day apart, and hikers eat and sleep with other mountain enthusiasts.
 It is a paradise for hikers and outdoor lovers.

 But there’s much more than hardcore mountain hiking in New Hampshire.
 You’ll also find plenty of easier family-friendly hikes and other outdoor activities.

 Canoeing, kayaking, river rafting, fishing, SUP, or swimming are popular in NH’s waters.
-Ziplining, rope courses, canopies, parasailing, and mountain biking are also popular in Summer, while cross-country, snowmobile rides, and even dog sledding are available in Winter.
+Ziplining, rope courses, canopies, parasailing, and mountain biking are also popular in the Summer, while cross-country skiing, snowmobile rides, and even dog sledding are available in Winter.

 If you enjoy the outdoors, there’s something for you.